-During the 2016/17 financial year, no significant governance issues arose.
+During the 2017/18 financial year, no significant governance issues arose.
 However, there are a number of issues/matters that have arisen as part of the management review of governance.
-The table below identifies these issues and how the authority plans to, or is already addressing.
+The table below identifies these issues and how the authority addressed them.

-Reference Issue/Area for Improvement 2017/18 Lead Officer Action 1 S106 Agreements: Lack of evidence of statutory testing and reviewing of contributions not robust.
-Head of Planning and Regeneration Documented evidence to confirm that the statutory tests as required by R122(2) of the CIL Regulations has been met for each S106 Agreement should be retained.
-Management should review all developer contributions historically owed to the Council under S106 agreements and determine which ones should be pursued for recovery in consultation with the Director of Finance and Transformation.
-Focus needs to be maintained on delivering a number of infrastructure projects recently agreed at Council that are to be funded by S106 income.
-2. Lack of Project Management or procurement specialisms within the Council Director of Finance and Transformation A project management team has been created, and will be fully staffed by the winter of 2018.
-The Council adopted a new Procurement Policy in December 2017.
-This is now active and procurement training for key staff is schedule for Q2/3 of 3.
-Risk of Council being victim of fraud or cybercrime Head of Finance, Revenues and Benefits During 2017/18, the Council's internal control systems were found to be weak and have the ability to be bypassed in relation to fraud.
-Controls have now been put in place, and have been tested and audited to ensure that this risk has been eliminated.
-4. Comprehensive Risk Management culture embedded within the authority Senior Management Team Whilst Risk Management is part of the Council's daily operations, from the Strategic Risk Register, to operational, project and service risk plans, the Council is developing a risk management strategy that will embed risk management as an overt part of the authority's culture and will be push risk higher up the Council's transparency agenda.
+Reference Issue/Area for Improvement 2017/18 Lead Officer Action Completed 1 S106 Agreements: Lack of evidence of statutory testing and reviewing of contributions not robust.
+Head of Planning and Regeneration Documented evidence to confirm that the statutory tests as required by R122(2) of the CIL Regulations has been met for each S106 Agreement are retained.
+Management reviews all developer contributions historically owed to the Council under S106 agreements and determine which ones should be pursued for recovery in consultation with the Director of Finance and Transformation.
+Focus 2.
+Lack of Project Management or procurement specialisms within the Council Director of Finance and Transformation A project management team has been created focussing on Projects and Procurement, with additional staffing resources allocated during 2019/20.
+3. Risk of Council being victim of fraud or cybercrime Head of Finance, Revenues and Benefits Controls are in place, and have been tested and audited to ensure that this risk has been eliminated.
+4. Comprehensive Risk Management culture embedded within the authority Senior Management Team Whilst Risk Management is part of the Council's daily operations, from the Strategic Risk Register, to operational, project and service risk plans, the Council is developed a risk management strategy that will embed risk management as an overt part of the authority's culture and will be push risk higher up the Council's transparency agenda.